momentphp/docs/web/README.md

 $bar = $this->request->getParam('bar', 'default'); // setting default value if param not set
 ```

-You can find more information about request object in Slim’s documentation:
+You can find more information about request object in [Slim’s][Slim] documentation:

 - [Request object][request]